To see all Colosseum ticket options

 The Colosseum is oval shaped.
 It is 189 meters long, 156 meters wide, and 48,5 meters tall.
 The entire building has a surface area of 6 acres.

-How many arches does the Colosseum have?
+How many arches do the Colosseum have?

 The Colosseum’s outer walls are covered in three levels of Doric, Ionic, and Corinthian columns, and each level has 80 arches.
 Of these, 76 are numbered with Roman numerals, still visible above them in some places.
 They served as guides so citizens knew where to find their seats.
 Out of the 80 arches that made up the external wall at the ground level, only 31 remain intact.
 They are what visitors see today when they visit.